Agent Loop

 Overview

-The Agent Loop node runs a multi-turn Claude agent that can call MCP tools and other Falcon nodes you expose to it, looping until the task is done.
+The Agent Loop node runs a multi-turn AI agent that can call MCP tools and other Falcon nodes you expose to it, looping until the task is done.
+It runs on the provider of your choice — OpenAI, Anthropic, Google, or Ollama — with tool-calling on all four.
 Use it when a task needs runtime decision-making, multi-step tool use, or iterative refinement — for deterministic single-shot work, prefer the AI Prompt node instead.

 When to use Agent Loop vs. AI Prompt